 This option will prevent FlowJo from deleting its cache folder where it keeps samples and plugin analysis performed in an acs file.
 This option is typically only used for trouble shooting.
 Pressing the “Show BDRC Cache” option will take users to the folder where the temporary files of a BDRC analysis are stored.

 Cache Boolean Gates:

-Selecting this option saves information about boolean gates into the cache so that FlowJo will load those boolean populations faster when opening the workspace in the future.
-Ticking this option may help workspaces with a large number of boolean populations load faster but it may also take up more storage space on the computer.
+Selecting this option saves information about boolean gates in memory so that FlowJo does not have to recalculate them if those booleans are needed for subsequent calculations.
+Ticking this option may help workspaces with a large number of boolean populations calculate gating trees faster, but it may also use more system memory when performing the calculations.

 Memory Management in FlowJo

 If you have encountered an “out of memory” error or you would like to increase the performance of FlowJo, it is important first to understand that there are two memory pools in FlowJo: (1) client and (2) engine.

 The client, which is best thought of as the graphical user interface used to display data, analysis results, and make calculation requests to the engine, holds on to figures and other representations of samples.
 The Engine holds on to samples so that it may quickly have access to sample data for its calculations.
 Before treating “memory” problems, we recommend that determine which type of memory issue needs addressing, while realizing it could be “both”.